theextramoose/ratf/README.md

-# ratf
+# ratu
+Roblox Advanced Trade Utility

+Features:
-Roblox Advanced Trade Filter - Automatically decline trades that you don't like
+- Automatically declines bad trades using customizable filters
+- Displays Rolimon's values underneath trades
+- Notifies you when a specified item is selling at or below a certain price